kkazakov/localingo/README.md

   additional items in the array are ignored.
 - **Effective image upload limit ~15 MB** — nginx allows 20 MB but base64 encoding
   inflates raw image size by ~33%.
+- **GGUF models do not support images** — use a full model for image translation features.
-- **GPU required** — CPU inference is technically possible but impractically slow for a 12B parameter model.
+- **GPU required** — CPU inference is technically possible but impractically slow.
 - **Model load time** — expect 1–2 minutes from container start before the first request can be served.